Scrapheap Challenge: US version

-Former North Dakota Governor Ed Schafer was one of many notable people appearing on the show.
+Former North Dakota Governor Ed Schafer and future Kentucky Congressman Thomas Massie were two of many notable people to appear on the show.
 Schafer was on during the fifth season as a member of the High Flyers which lost to the Jet Doctors in the Fifth Series finale.
 The first season was filmed in the UK; it included a competition between the grand winner of UK series 3, Megalomaniacs and the US season 1 champions the Long Brothers (who won).

 The first season of the show was nominated for an Emmy award.

 The show was reformatted as Junkyard Mega-Wars to consist of two regular captains, who each select three people to help in the challenge.
 The show was presented by Rossi Morreale and Bobbi Sue Luther.